 304 Materials & Process: Woodworking 1

-1 credit 1 Semester

-Grades 9-12 Prerequisite: None

 The safe and proper use of woodworking, power tools, and machines is the emphasis of this course.
 Design and layout techniques will be learned.
 A series of small projects will be completed by course's end including one wood lathe project.
 Course work will include: biology and life span of a tree, wood species, hard and soft woods, wood materials, U.S. forest lands, U.S. national forests, joinery, assembly, and finishing.